LCR-BCCRC/lcr-modules/CONTRIBUTING.md

 ## Reference files

 The `reference_files` workflow is designed to simplify deployment of `lcr-modules` for any reference genome and on any computer system.
 This is achieved by (1) downloading the genome FASTA files and any additional reference files; (2) converting the additional files to match the same chromosome system as the genome builds (_e.g._ UCSC vs NCBI vs Ensembl); and (3) generate the required reference files from what was downloaded using snakemake rules.
-This approach also ensures that the steps taken to generate any reference file are tracked, guaranteeing reproducibility.
+This approach also ensures that the steps taken to generate any reference file are tracked, ensuring their reproducibility.

 More details will be added later.